Plugins

 Decoders

-Regardless the selected communication protocol, each plugin needs to use a predefined decoder for the incoming messages.
-The decoder is a JavaScript function that receives as input the payload and returns an object with two key-value pairs: the device id and the message in the SenML format, which is the supported format for the insigh.io platform.
+Regardless of the selected communication protocol, each plugin needs to use a predefined decoder for the incoming messages.
+The role of the decoder is to parse the incoming message and transform it to the appropriate (i.e., SenML) format for the Console.
+The decoder can also transform the message contents if required.
+It is a JavaScript function that receives as input the payload and returns an object with two key-value pairs: the device id and the message in the SenML format, which is the supported format for the insigh.io platform.
 There are several predefined decoders that cover common scenarios:

 • The Things decoder supports LoRaWAN scenarios on TheThings Network